If you are on the lookout for an all-around family dog, look no further!

 Asking your breeder about the items listed above will help you make a decision on their reliability.

 I don’t want you to fall prey to a puppy mill or internet scam!

 When choosing a puppy, don’t hesitate to ask your breeder about personality.

 Even before they mature, each puppy will show an individual personality.

 Many breeders have a personality quiz that you can take so they can suggest potential matches.

-If at all possible, meet your puppy at least twice before taking him home.
+If at all possible, visit your puppy at least twice before taking him home.

 It is even better if you can do so with any children you have.

 This will enable both the puppy and the kids to get used to each other.